austincodedojo/austincodedojo.github.com/_posts/2011-08-31-Meeting-Notes-August-31-2011.md

 ------------

 Our next meeting will be held on Wednesday, September 14, 2011 from 6pm-10pm.
-We will be looking into working with genetic algorithms.
-Please [sign up][2] if you plan on coming.
+We will be looking into working with [genetic algorithms][2].
+Please [sign up][3] if you plan on coming.

 [1]: http://github.com/austincodedojo/meeting-code-2011-08-31 "The code from the August 31, 2011 meeting"
+[2]: http://www.ai-junkie.com/ga/intro/gat1.html "Genetic Algorithms ins Plain English"
-[2]: http://austincodedojo-2011-09-14.eventbrite.com "Sign up for the 9/14/2011 Code Dojo!"
+[3]: http://austincodedojo-2011-09-14.eventbrite.com "Sign up for the 9/14/2011 Code Dojo!"